 There are Confidential Resources at D’Youville.
 Discussing allegations of sexual misconduct with a Confidential Resource will not result in a report to the Title IX Coordinator.
 Confidential Resources include:

-- The Student Support Center
+- The Student Counseling Center

 - Student Health Services

 - Campus Ministry